 1841 The first issue of the British satirical magazine Punch was published.

 1845 Charles Grey, Prime Minister of Great Britain and Ireland, died.

-1867 The Harvard School of Dental Medicine, the first dental college in the United States, was established.
+1867 The first dental college in the United States was established at Harvard.

 1887 Dorothea Lynde Dix, the first female lobbyist of more than local significance in the United States, died.